• Skip to main content

 Yes, suitcase record players are bad for your records, and they sound bad too.
 In fact, nobody who values their vinyl records should own or use a suitcase turntable to play records.

-Suitcase players are portable and that is their one advantage.
+There is a reason several suitcase players made my list of the worst record players.
+They are portable and that is their one advantage.
 If you want to take your record player with you somewhere, a suitcase player makes sense.
 Just don’t play any valuable albums on it.

 Of course, vinyl records do not travel well, so even if your player is portable, the risk of damage from traveling with vinyl records is too high.
 That said, you shouldn’t be using valuable albums with suitcase players anyway, so I suppose cheap albums and a cheap player combined make for a super portable setup.

 Apart from that, these players serve no purpose other than as a child’s toy.
 My first record player ever was a suitcase record player.
 But my dad did not let me play any albums he cared about on it.
-And that is my recommendation, too.
+And that is my recommendation, too, if you need some guidance for buying a record player.

 So what is is about the suitcase style turntables that makes them so bad?
 There are actually a number of problems with them.
 Let’s take a look at the biggest ones.